Modern slavery statement

 Modern Slavery Act 2015 (the “2015 Act”) requires organisations who meet certain criteria to publish an annual statement outlining the steps taken by the organisation to ensure slavery and human trafficking is not taking place within the organisation or in any of its supply chains.
 S54(4) of the 2015 Act, states that an annual statement is:

-- in any part of its own business
+(ii) in any part of its own business”.

-Whilst no specific activity was undertaken on a particular 'at risk' supply chain categories due to resource constraints, efforts to ensure contracted suppliers adhere to the APUC Supply Chain Code of Conduct continued with all suppliers to new contracts in excess of £50,000 undertaken by the Procurement Team being asked to sign-up to the code as part of the tendering process.
+Efforts to ensure contracted suppliers adhere to the Sustain Supply Chain Code of Conduct continued with all suppliers to new contracts in excess of £50,000 undertaken by the Procurement Team being asked to sign-up to the code as part of the tendering process.
+Category Managers are required to include specific sustainability considerations in all Contract Strategies and Reports over and above adherence to the Sustain Supply Chain Code of Conduct.
+The Contract Strategy and Report templates have been updated to support this requirement.

 Where appropriate, we will supplement our own efforts with activities already being progressed by APUC.
-See the APUC Modern Slavery and Human Trafficking Statement for reference.
+See the APUC Modern Slavery and Human Trafficking Statement and Electronics Watch for reference.